tkrotoff/throw-on/README.md

 ## Why?

-Do you have warnings like _"An update inside a test was not wrapped in act"_ or _"Can't perform a React state update on an unmounted component"_ when running your React app?
+Do you have warnings like _"An update inside a test was not wrapped in act"_ or _"Can't perform a React state update on an unmounted component"_ when running or testing your React app?
 Are your tests performing network requests when they shouldn't?

-Solution: throw whenever there is a React warning (e.g. console.error) or a network request that isn't mocked.
+Solution: throw whenever there is a warning (e.g. console.error/warn) or a network request that isn't mocked

-- The sooner a test fails, the easier it is to fix it
+- The sooner a test fails, the easier it is to fix
-- Improve the quality of your code (like an ESLint rule but at runtime)
+- Improve code quality

+throw-on still displays the original console message before throwing an exception with the message `throw-on console.[METHOD]: [ORIGINAL_MESSAGE_SHORTEN]`

 Result: